lorisleiva/laravel-actions-docs/2.x/installation.md

 composer require --dev wulfheart/laravel-actions-ide-helper
 ```

-You can now generatoe the docs for yourself.
+You can now generate the docs for yourself by running the command below.
 This will generate the file `_ide_helper_actions.php` which is expected to be additionally parsed by your IDE for autocomplete.

 ```sh
 php artisan ide-helper:actions